nunojay/tronics3dp/README.md

 ## 3D Printable Oscilloscope Probe Tip Cover

 OpenSCAD implementation of parametric tip cover for scope probes.
-This is an accessory usually bundled with probes, but they're tiny and prone to be lost and, above all and in my experience, they have a section with larger diameter than the probe, which makes the set little bit too bulky for some tight spaces (exactly where you're compeled to use a cover).
+This is an accessory usually bundled with probes, but they're tiny and prone to be lost and, above all and in my experience, they have a section with larger diameter than the probe, which makes the set a little bit too bulky for some tight spaces (exactly where you're compelled to use a cover).

 There's one (OpenSCAD) module to build the cover, ProbeTipProtection(), in ProbeTipProtectLib.scad .
 Then there are other files with names specific to the probe in question (there are several size probes), which invoke ProbeTipProtection() with appropriate parameters.